FOOTSTEPS OF ALEXANDER THE GREAT!

 EXTRA NOTE ABOUT FUTURE OF EPHESUS CITY

-After Alexander the Great died, Lysimakhos, one of the generals of Alexander, took the city of Ephesus.
+After Alexander the Great died, Lysimakhos, one of the generals of Alexander, took the City of Ephesus.
 Lysimakhos rebuilt the city and moved the city to the slopes of the Panayır and Bülbül mountains by building a new port.
 After this date, Ephesus has become one of the most important commercial ports of the Mediterranean.
 And, it had the golden ages.
-In addition, it became one of the capitals of Roman Empire!
+In addition, it became one of the capitals of the Roman Empire!